 When they’re ready to eat them, a little shake or stir is all they need!
 They can be eaten straight from the fridge!

-I am such a peanut butter fiend, and so is my friend Madison.
-(Just look at these cereal bars!
-All the heart eyes.)
 If she lived closer, I’d totally have made her a batch of these oats when she had her baby boy last month.

 The mixture is easy: oatmeal (of course), chia seeds, peanut butter powder and a pinch of salt.
 I sometimes add cacao nibs for a little crunch.